 |How are we tracking on estimates vs. actuals?||Make sure you have numeric custom fields in the project, then check your Dashboard sums||Looking over budget?
 Use your project data to make a case for more resources.|

-- Set the project deadline (if there is one) so it shows up in your progress chart and makes your big deadline clear to everyone.
+- Set the project deadline (if there is one) so it shows up in your progress chart and makes your final deadline clear to everyone.

-- Set project milestones to mark major project goals or critical pieces of work that need to be completed in order to progress and/or finish the project.
+- Set project milestones to mark major project goals or critical pieces of work that need to be completed in order to advance and/or finish the project.

 - Update the project status regularly.
 Select a color (green, yellow, red) to indicate if a project is “on track," “at risk,” or “off track,”.

 - Use the status builder and highlights to quickly drag and drop details into your update based on the data already in Asana.